-Up into thee, our living Head,

-It is in all things grow.

-- 4. In our Redeemer's name, for all These blessings we implore; Prostrate, O Lord, before thee fall, And gratefully adore.
+- 3. Thou, blessed God, hast been our guide, Through life our guard and friend.
+Through life our guard and Yet still, throughout life's wearied tide, 5.
+Up into thee, our living Head, - 4.
+In our Redeemer's name, for all These blessings we implore; Prostrate, O Lord, before thee fall, And gratefully adore.

-$169\,$ And so fulfill the Law of Christ.
+169 And so fulfill the Law of Christ.

-- Trv us, O God, and search the ground Of every sinful heart: Whate'er of sin in us is found O bid it all depart.

-- 2. If to the right or left we stray,

-Leave us not comfortless.

-But guide our feet into the way

-Of everlasting peace.

-- Help us to help each other, Lord, Each other's cross to bear.
+- 1. TRY us, O God, and search the ground Of every sinful heart: Whate'er of sin in us is found O bid it all depart, - 2.
+If to the right or left we stray, Leave us not comfortless: But guide our feet into the way Of everlasting peace. - 3.
+Help us to help each other, Lord.
+Each other's cross to bear.
 Let each his friendly aid afford, And feel his brother's care.

-- Help us to build each other up;

-Our little stock improve;

-Increase our faith, confirm our hope,

-And perfect us in love.

-- Up into thee, our living Head, Let us in all things grow, Till thon hast made us free indeed, And spotless here below.

-- 6. Then, when the mighty work is wrought,

-Receive thy ready bride:

-Give us in heaven a happy lot

-With all the sanctified.
+- 4. Help us to build each other up; Our little stock improve; Increase our faith, confirm our hope, And perfect us in love. - Let us in all things grow.
+Till thou hast made us free indeed, And spotless here below - 6.
+Then, when the mighty work is wrought, Receive thy ready bride: Give us in heaven a happy lot With all the sanctified.